cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 Packed CBOR, but they also can be used as the right-hand-side of reference items (see {{use-standin}}).

-Note that application specifications need to be explicit about which stand-in items are provided for; otherwise, inconsistent interpretations at different places in a system can lead to check/use vulnerabilities.
+Note that application protocol specifications need to be explicit about which stand-in items are provided for; otherwise, inconsistent interpretations at different places in a system can lead to check/use vulnerabilities.